LUXRAY404/SEND/README.md

 # SEND FLASH

-**SEND FLASH** is a terminal-based tool written in Go that allows you to securely send and receive files and folders using the [magic-wormhole](https://github.com/warner/magic-wormhole) protocol.
-It features a clean, interactive CLI interface with color-coded menus and smooth animations for a polished user experience.
+**SEND FLASH** is a terminal-based tool written in **Bash** that allows you to securely send and receive files and folders using the [magic-wormhole](https://github.com/warner/magic-wormhole) protocol.
+It features a clean, interactive CLI interface with color-coded menus, smooth animations, and **self-installation for global access**.

 ---

 ## ⚙️ Features

-* Send and receive files/folders securely with Wormhole.
+* Send and receive files/folders securely via Wormhole.
-* Automatic Wormhole installation via `sudo apt install magic-wormhole -y`.
+* Automatic Wormhole installation if missing (`sudo apt install magic-wormhole -y`).
+* Self-installing Bash version (`/usr/local/bin/sendflash`) for global access.
-* Interactive and color-coded CLI interface.
+* Interactive color-coded CLI menu.
-* Smooth typewriter animation when exiting.
+* Typewriter animation when exiting.
-* Error handling for missing files, installation issues, and invalid inputs.
+* Error handling for missing files, invalid inputs, and installation issues.
+* Default save location for received files: `~/Downloads/sendflash_received`.

 ---